 The ultimate goal of the research is to develop an integrated system that uses patterns derived from expert analysis of historical imaging and clinical data, detects and classifies injuries, and automatically alerts clinicians if a patient’s injuries have low- or high-risk probability for being the result of intimate partner violence.

 Access the Radiology study, “Radiologic Finding in Intimate Partner Violence,” at RSNA.org/Radiology.

 Media Coverage of RSNA

-In September, 1,801 RSNA-related news stories were tracked in the media.
-These stories had an estimated audience reach of nearly 1.3 billion.
+In December, 2,347 RSNA-related news stories were tracked in the media.
+These stories reached an estimated audience of over 1.8 billion people.